dotnet/docs/docs/core/diagnostics/dotnet-sos.md

 ## Description

-The `dotnet-sos` global tool installs the [SOS debugger extension](sos-debugging-extension.md) allowing inspection of managed .NET Core state from native debuggers like lldb and windbg.
+The `dotnet-sos` global tool installs the [SOS debugger extension](sos-debugging-extension.md).
+This extension lets you inspect managed .NET Core state from native debuggers like lldb and windbg.

+> [!NOTE]
-> [!NOTE] Installing SOS via the `dotnet-sos` tool is only needed on Linux or macOS.
+Installing SOS via the `dotnet-sos` tool is only needed on Linux or macOS.
 It may also be needed Windows if using older debugging tools.
 This is because recent versions of the [Windows Debugger](https://docs.microsoft.com/windows-hardware/drivers/debugger/debugger-download-tools) (>= version 10.0.18317.1001 of WinDbg or cdb) will load SOS automatically from the Microsoft extension gallery.

 ## Options